AnnaPaulaM/lamborghini-sales-analysis/README.md

 │<br />
 └── README.md<br />

-The EDA is available in the repository under the '/notebooks' folder and contains the full analysis process, including data cleaning, exploration, and insight generation.
+The EDA is available in the repository under the '/notebooks' folder and contains the full analysis process, including data cleaning, exploration, and insight generation.<br />
-The interactive Power BI dashboard is available in the '/dashboard' folder and was developed to provide dynamic visualization of key insights, enabling analysis across different business dimensions.
+The interactive Power BI dashboard is available in the '/dashboard' folder and was developed to provide dynamic visualization of key insights, enabling analysis across different business dimensions.<br />

 ## :black_circle: Dataset